Tax Transcript Information

 To request a tax transcript online:

-- Enter your social security number, date or birth, street address and zip code then select "continue".
-Use the primary tax filer’s information.
+- Enter your social security number, date or birth, street address and zip code.
+May need to use the primary tax filer’s information.